dept/dtnl-dept-react-setup/README.md

 - `yarn generate component Slider`
 - `yarn generate context User`

+## Generate icons from svg

+Place all your icons in `/public/static/icons`.
+Run `yarn svgr`.
+This generates jsx components from your svg's and optimizes them with SVGO.
+SVGO config is located in the root of the project.
+The CamelCased filename will be the name of the icon.

+Example:

+calendar.svg -> Calendar.tsx

+Usage:

+`<Icon icon="Calendar" color="magenta" />`

 ## Generate favicons / app icons

 To generate the favicons: